mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/change-texts.en.md

 >
 > Important
 >
-> To use the `convenience_credits` Value Prop, it is necessary for the Brick to be initialized with a preference, and the preference should have the purpose of `onboarding_credits`.
+> To use the `convenience_credits` Value Prop, it is necessary for the Brick to be [initialized with a preference](/developers/en/docs/checkout-bricks/wallet-brick/default-rendering), and the preference should have the purpose of [onboarding_credits.](/developers/en/docs/checkout-bricks/wallet-brick/advanced-features/preferences)
 > <br><br>
-> It is recommended to initialize with a preference using the Value Prop `payment_methods_logos`.
+> It is recommended to [initialize with a preference](/developers/en/docs/checkout-bricks/wallet-brick/default-rendering) using the Value Prop `payment_methods_logos`.
 If the preference has only one valid payment method, it will stop displaying images and will show the text: "**Account money or installments with no card**".

 ------------
 ----[mpe, mco, mlu, mlc]----